selvaraj9k/ubuntu-installation/README.md

 ![os_1](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/os_1.jpg)

-# Boot up Ubuntu from USB
+# Boot from USB

-Turn off your system.
-Make sure you remove all other USB devices, such as printers, memory cards, etc.
+Switch off your computer and remove all other USB devices (like printers, memory cards, etc.).

-Insert the Ubuntu USB drive into the system and turn on your machine.
+Insert the bootable USB and switch on the computer.

-There are two possible scenarios:
+Next, one of two things will happen:

-- The computer boots the USB drive automatically.
+- The computer will automatically boot from the USB if our BIOS/UEFI is set up correctly.
-- You need to manually configure USB booting in the Boot Menu or BIOS/UEFI.
+- You need to set up boot from USB manually, through the Boot Menu or BIOS/UEFI.

-To manually configure the boot order, tap the boot menu key about once or twice per second as soon as the computer powers on.
+## Boot USB from Boot Menu

-The boot menu key may be different depending on your computer manufacturer.
-Below is a list of common boot keys associated to a brand:
+As the computer is switching on, you can access the Boot Menu by pressing the correct key (or combination of keys).
+The keys that take you to the required menu depend on the brand of computer.
+This is the list of common keys based on the brand:

 |     Brand   |    Keys         |
 | ----------- | --------------- |